-During November 2012, a qualitative intertidal ecological survey was undertaken at three reefs during low tide.
-The reefs were: Otaraoa Reef on the western boundary of the Pohokura gas field consented area; Epiha Reef on the eastern boundary of the consented area; and Turangi Reef, which is 1.5 km east of Epiha Reef and is used as a control site for routine monitoring.
+During December 2013, a qualitative intertidal ecological survey was undertaken at three reefs during low tide.
+The reefs were: Nikorima Reef at the end of Otaraoa Road on the western boundary of the Pohokura gas field consented area; Epiha Reef on the eastern boundary of the consented area; and Turangi Reef, which is 1.5 km east of Epiha Reef and is used as a control site for routine monitoring.
 These reef sites are used by the Council as part of the resource consent compliance monitoring programme.
 They have also been used by north Taranaki iwi and hapu as kaimoana monitoring sites in a programme established by iwi/hapu and Shell in 2001 which is carried out by an independent monitoring company.